KooroshRH/SearchAlgorithms/README.md

-# Search Alghorithms
+# Search Algorithms

 ## Overview

-In this project, we want to solve a card game with three of search alghorithms.
+In this project, we want to solve a card game with three search algorithms.
 We want to sort cards by their number, but we must also put cards with same color in one column.
 In input we get an initial form of cards that we must change this form and reach our target form.